-Many Harrison County nonprofit organizations engage in youth-driven community service projects in the county that benefit youth.
-These organizations are eligible to apply for Harrison County Youth Philanthropy Council (YPC) grants.
+Harrison County nonprofit organizations engaging in youth-driven community service projects are eligible to apply for Harrison County Youth Philanthropy Council (YPC) grants.

 Projects being considered for a grant should engage youth in society by creating healthy relationships with adults, providing constructive free-time activities, offering character-building opportunities and encouraging a sense of community.
 Activities can include, but are not limited to, arts, music, sports, leisure and other activities that occur in a fun and safe environment.